|Active cathodic protection|

 ZINGA® can be applied in a wide variety of weather conditions.
 The ambient temperature should be between -15°C to +50°C with a maximum humidity of 95% as long as the dew point is 3°C above the steel temperature.

 Not applicable.
 A HDG layer is applied in the hot dip plant.

-When hot-dipped structures are bent over a certain angle, the coating will be affected and the total structure will need to be hot-dipped again to restore the coating.
-It is also recommended to restore these coatings by using a zinc rich liquid coating (like ZINGA®) In general, it is advised to bend the structures before hot-dipping.
+When hot-dipped structures are bent over a certain angle, the coating could be damaged and the total structure will need to be hot-dipped again in order to restore the coating.
+It is recommended to use a zinc rich liquid coating (like ZINGA®) In general, it is advised to bend the structures before hot-dipping.
 In practice, this is not always possible (e.g. pipes that need to be fitted to form connections).

 Zinganised steel can be welded without the release of any toxic fumes (tested according to BS 6853) and with a very small burn back.
 Since the ZINGA® is not in any way alloyed with the steel, there is no danger of zinc inclusion in the weld.
 Once the welding is finished, roughened and cleaned, a new ZINGA® layer over the welding will provide an all over protection.

 For HDG structures it is recommended to weld before hot-dipping.
 If welded after hot-dipping, the zinc coating should be removed at least one to four cm from either side of the intended weld zone and on both sides of the steel part.
 Grinding is the most effective means of removing the galvanized coating.

 No risk of deformation of the steel beams or members